 "My education at the Busch School was instrumental in helping me choose a career within sales.
-The Busch School taught me to find the companies with a great sense of mission and value, for serve their clients and employees.
+The Busch School taught me to find the companies with a great sense of mission and value, who serve their clients and employees.
 Professor Weber's sales class allowed me to further investigate companies that upheld human dignity, while learning sales principles that I will not only use in my future career at Dell, but for the rest of my life."

 What activities were you involved in during undergrad?